kinoz01/zone01-Projects/go-reloaded/regexpDoc.md

 ### Matching

-`MatchString`: Checks if a string matches the pattern.
+`MatchString`: Checks if a string matches the pattern (return true or false).

 ```go
 matched := re.MatchString("string to check")